sslover/node-express-mongodb-heroku-boilerplate/README.md

 Routing is how you direct the user's requested URL to retrieve the appropriate 'page' or save the submitted form.
 All routes execute functions, the callbacks should receive a request and response object from Express:

 	app.get('/hello',function(request, response){
 	    // when the user requests the /hello page, this function is called
 	    // your code goes here
 	})

 #### HTTP Methods

-GET - a user requests a web page or resource
+GET - a user requests a web page or resource (in this case, '/bio')

 	app.get('/bio',function(request, response){
 	    console.log("GET request for /bio");